MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 ## Select model domain

-The first thing you'll do in creating an AI Builder object detection model is to define its domain.
+The first thing you'll do when you create an AI Builder object detection model is to define its domain.
 The domain optimizes the model for specific use cases.
-There are 2 specific domains:
+There are 3 domains:
- - Objects on retail shelves that detects products densely packed on shelves
+ - Common objects: The default value.
+Use this if your use cases doesn't fit the specific applications below.
- - Brand logo that optimize for logo detection
+ - Objects on retail shelves: Detects products densely packed on shelves.
- Common objects is the default value that you should use if your use cases doesn't fit those 2 use cases.
+ - Brand logo: Optimized for logo detection.

 ## Provide object names